keesiemeijer/wp-update/README.md

 * Manage spam and trash comments
 * WP-CLI does all the heavy lifting in the background
 * Use a custom backup directory location for every site (or for all sites)

-See [this screencast](https://github.com/keesiemeijer/wp-update/wiki/Screencast) to see it in action.

 ## requirements: